giangdo/tmux-pomodoro/README.md

                         -> stop timer
                         +> notify :"Pomodoro done, take a break!"
                         +> increase number of done pomodo timer by 1, save this number to ~/.pomodoro_done
+                      - then program then get into loop infinitely to remind "It too late, Please start a new pomodoro!"
+                      - this beeper program is killed only when user use command "start" or "clear"

 + "status" command: this program will:
                         -> show number of done pomodoro today by reading info from ~/.pomodoro_done